Limit your stock's downside risk while preserving its full upside potential

 With the stock market near its all-time high but showing signs of stress, investors who don’t wish to, or cannot, sell their highly appreciated shares are on the lookout for new tools to help them cost-effectively protect their unrealized gains.

-- Protection Trusts are a new approach to equity risk management
+- Protection Trusts are a unique approach to equity risk management

 - Protection Trusts are based on the time-tested principles of both Modern Portfolio Theory (MPT) and Risk Pooling

 - MPT tells us that over time, there will be substantial dispersion in individual stock performance

 - Risk pooling enables cost-effective spreading of similar financial risk across participants in a self-funded plan designed to protect against equity losses

 - By combining the powerful benefits of MPT and Risk Pooling, Protection Trusts fundamentally transform single-stock risk by enabling investors to “mutualize” – and therefore substantially reduce – a stock’s downside risk, while retaining all future price appreciation and dividend income, all at an affordable cost

 Affordable Protection for Core Stock Holding

 Investors with concentrated stock positions are often disinclined to sell more than a modest amount of their shares for a variety of reasons (e.g. tax and estate planning considerations, a belief the shares will appreciate further, an emotional attachment to the stock, etc.).
 Yet others must confront restrictions on selling imposed by securities laws or contractual provisions.
 Regardless of the reason, for investors who view their concentrated position as a long-term, core holding, Protection Trusts offer greater assurance that a catastrophic drop in stock price won’t decimate their net worth.

 The traditional tools investors have used to manage single-stock risk are tax-inefficient in that, generally, gains are taxed as short-term capital gains, losses aren’t currently deductible (i.e. they are deferred), and dividends are taxed as ordinary income.
-Protection Funds are tax-efficient; they don’t trigger a constructive sale or constitute a straddle, and therefore any gain is long-term capital gain and any loss is immediately deductible, and dividends remain “qualified” and taxed as long-term capital gain.
+Protection Trusts are tax-efficient; they don’t trigger a constructive sale or constitute a straddle, and therefore any gain is long-term capital gain and any loss is immediately deductible, and dividends remain “qualified” and taxed as long-term capital gain.

 Prudent and Timely Stock Protection